 Day 3 – Lazy brunch and beach time

-Be sure to stay close to the water for the rest of your time in town, whether that means some quality beach time (with a dozen local options to choose from!), a little paddle boarding or a lazy float down the Penticton Channel.
+Be sure to stay close to the water for the rest of your time in Penticton, whether that means some quality beach time (with a dozen local options to choose from!), a little paddle boarding or a lazy float down the Channel.

 If you feel like being more active, take a walk on the KVR from Vancouver Place to McCulloch Trestle.